Robinpig/Note/docs/CS/Java/JDK/Collection/Queue.md

 ## Introduction

+A queue interface specifies that you can add elements at the tail end of the queue, remove them at the head, and find out how many elements are in the queue.
+You use a queue when you need to collect objects and retrieve them in a “first in, first out” fashion.

 Queues provide additional insertion, extraction, and inspection operations.

 Each of these methods exists in two forms: one throws an exception if the operation fails, the other returns a special